ahnuce/sql-intro/README.md

 **Consistency** - Databases can enforce rules regarding consistency of data, especially when handling simultaneous requests to update information.

-**Scalability** - Databases can lots of requests per second, and many DBs have ways to scale to massive loads by replicating / syncing information across multiple DBs.
+**Scalability** - Databases can handle lots of requests per second, and many DBs have ways to scale to massive loads by replicating / syncing information across multiple DBs.

 **Querying** - DBs make it easy to search, sort, filter and combine related data using a Query Language.